 Start by envisioning what you want your retirement to look like.
 Do you plan to travel extensively, pursue hobbies, or perhaps start a new venture?
 Understanding these goals will help you estimate the financial resources you’ll need, and how your current savings, investments and potential Social Security benefits align with that vision of retirement.

-Many financial advisors recommend having enough savings to replace about 70-80% of your pre-retirement income.
+Most guidelines for retirement savings say you should anticipate having to replace about 70-80% of your pre-retirement income.
 This percentage can vary based on your lifestyle and health care needs, so tailor it to your specific situation.
 If you have a family history of longevity and are in good health, you might plan for a longer retirement period, which requires more savings.
 While you can begin collecting Social Security as early as age 62, waiting until your full retirement age (typically between 66 and 67) or even until age 70 can increase your monthly benefits.

 Example: Retirement at Age 62 vs. 65

-If you retire at age 62, you’ll have more time to enjoy retirement activities but your monthly Social Security benefits will be reduced permanently.
-For example, if your full retirement benefit at age 67 is $2,000 per month, retiring at 62 could lower your monthly benefit by about 30%, down to approximately $1,400.
+If your full retirement benefit at age 67 is $2,000 per month, retiring at 62 could lower your monthly benefit by about 30%, down to approximately $1,400.
 You’ll also need savings or other income to cover expenses, including healthcare costs, until Medicare starts at age 65.

 Tips for Choosing Between Retirement at 62 or 65